This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 configures this database instance as a read replica.

-The read replica, as its name implies, is read-only, whereas the primary database accepts both reads and writes.
+The read replica, as its name indicates, is read-only, whereas the primary database accepts both reads and writes.
 To

 run schema migrations, you need both read and write access, so you should continue to use the primary URL for those.

-read replica, rather than the primary, as shown in Example 178:
+read replica rather than the primary, as shown in Example 180.

 An RDS replica can take 5–15 minutes to deploy, so be patient.
 When apply completes, head over to the

-the Configuration tab, click on "Environment variables" on the left side, and you should see something similar to
+the Configuration tab, and click "Environment variables" on the left side.
+You should see something similar to

-Figure 107.
-The Lambda function’s should be configured to talk to the replica
+Figure 92.
+The Lambda function should be configured to talk to the replica

 The Lambda function should now have the DB_HOST set to the replica’s URL, and not the primary’s.
 If everything looks

-correct, test out the URL in the app_endpoint output variable one more time:
+correct, test out the URL in the function_url output variable one more time:

 If you see the exact same results as before, congrats, that means your Lambda function is now reading data from a

 read replica!
-Moreover, your database now has backups in the form of daily snapshots.
+Moreover, your database is now backed up, both via the replica and daily snapshots.

 Here are a few exercises you can try at home to go deeper:

-snapshot_identifier parameter of the rds-postgres module to restore the database from that snapshot.
+Test your backups!
+Set the snapshot_identifier parameter of the rds-postgres module to restore from a snapshot.

-When you’re done testing, commit your code, and run destroy to clean everything up.
-Note that, as part of the
+When you’re done testing, commit your code, and run destroy to clean up everything.
+As part of the

 database by accident.